 Okay, we’ll admit it, if at first you find the idea of teaching older adults and those living with dementia a new language a little odd, you’re not alone, it’s a common reaction.
 So why do we do this?
 Well, the purpose is two-fold.

 Firstly, language learning is unique in its ability to stimulate the mind and keep the brain young and healthy.
 In fact, research shows that those who can speak a second language tend to develop dementia 4 to 5 years later than those of us who can only speak one.
 Being bilingual also makes you far more likely to recover from a stroke.
-These astounding facts mean that speaking a second language has greater benefits than any treatments or pharmaceutical interventions currently offered for dementia.
-It’s for this reason that many are calling for language learning to be considered part of a healthy lifestyle in much the same way as exercise or a balanced diet.
+These astounding facts mean that speaking a second language has greater benefits than any treatments or pharmaceutical interventions currently developed for brain ageing.
+It’s for this reason that many are calling for language learning to be considered part of a healthy lifestyle, in much the same way as exercise or a balanced diet.

-Secondly, language learning is a fun way to bring people together to build confidence, experience something new, learn about a different culture, meet new people, create new connections, and have a laugh.
+Secondly, language learning is a fun way to bring people together to build confidence, experience something new, learn about a different culture, create new connections, and have a laugh.
 For all the health benefits of language learning, we fundamentally still want participants to feel relaxed and to be having a good time.
-That’s why we like to say language learning is good for the brain and for the banter.
-When we get the learning environment right that’s when the benefits start to be seen: improved concentration, enhanced communication, heightened multi-tasking ability, and bolstered over-all well-being.
+That’s why we like to say language learning is good for the brain and good for the banter.
+When we get the learning environment right that’s when the benefits start to be seen: improved concentration, enhanced communication, heightened multi-tasking ability, and bolstered over-all well-being!